kevin-benton/issue-tracker/docs/srs.md

 While I don't know when, if any, of these features will be added, other ideas that come to mind are:

+* testing - While this should be a part of the MVP, I want to add more automated unit and integration tests.
 * state - Add state to each issue such as new, resolved, in progress, etc.
 * authentication - track who changes the issues.
 * issue pagination - support a pagination model when there are multiple pages of issues.